PacktPublishing/Mastering-Embedded-Linux-Security/README.md

-# Mastering-Embedded-Linux-Security
+# The Embedded Linux Secuirty Handbook
-Mastering Embedded Linux Security, published by Packt
+The Embedded Linux Secuirty Handbooky
 Written by Matt St. Onge
+Published by Packt Publishing

-( This repository will contain all scripts and code examples from the book. )
+( This repository will contain scripts and code examples from the book along with all the stuff we couldn't fit -- plus much more)